edtireli/p-brain/README.md

 <img width="2500" height="549" alt="pbrainplatform_banner" src="https://github.com/user-attachments/assets/e0c55c26-5c31-468f-9380-3b045e3a495c" />

-**_p_-Brain is a framework for automated DCE-MRI (and diffusion) research that research groups extend with their own models.** It takes raw scanner data through every step — T1/M0 mapping, arterial-input-function extraction, signal-to-concentration conversion, tissue parcellation, pharmacokinetic and diffusion modelling — and emits standardised voxel / tissue / parcel outputs, fully automatically.
+_p_-Brain takes raw dynamic-contrast-enhanced (and diffusion) MRI through the whole analysis — T1/M0 mapping, arterial-input-function extraction, signal-to-concentration conversion, tissue parcellation, pharmacokinetic and diffusion modelling — and produces standardised voxel-, tissue-, and parcel-level results, fully automatically.

-The point is not just the models we ship.
-It is that **your own model is a single file.** Drop it into `pbrain/models/`, call it by name with `--models yourmodel`, and the framework runs it on every subject, aggregates it to every anatomical level, writes NIfTI/CSV/JSON, and renders diagnostics — with **no changes to the core**.
-The same is true for a new AIF method, segmentation backend, or whole pipeline stage.
-The aim is to let the field stop re-implementing plumbing and standardise on shared, comparable outputs.
+It is two things at once. **As shipped it is a validated, ready-to-run pipeline** you can point at real scanner data today and get publication-grade maps (Ki, CBF, MTT, CTH, FA, …).
+And it is a **template you extend**: each step is a self-contained plug-in, so adding your own kinetic model — or a different AIF, segmentation backend, or whole stage — is a single file and **no changes to the core**.
+Drop a model into `pbrain/models/`, call it with `--models yourmodel`, and it is run on every subject, aggregated to every anatomical level, written as NIfTI/CSV/JSON, and given diagnostics automatically.

+The aim is to let groups stop re-implementing the same plumbing: use it as-is, modify what you need, and extend it to go beyond — while everyone's outputs stay directly comparable.

 > If you use _p_-Brain in your research, please **cite our paper** (Tireli et
 > al.; see [Citation](#citation)).